vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

 - 2 validators drop below `ownstake`, but have relative high delegated stake (7000)
 - 1 validator drops to the lowest delegated stake (1000)
 - 1 ersatz validator has 6000 stake and sufficient `ownstake`
-- Verify that the the first ersatz validator is removed (marked as pending in the epoch change and then removed due to continous insufficient `ownstake`), and one validator with insufficient `ownstake` is replaced by the other ersatz validator.
+- Verify that the the first ersatz validator is removed (marked as pending in the epoch change and then removed due to continuous insufficient `ownstake`), and one validator with insufficient `ownstake` is replaced by the other ersatz validator.

 b.
 Setup a network with 5 nodes (3 validators, 2 ersatz validators).
 In one epoch,